niksoper/practice-guide-dotnet-testing/README.md

 TODO

 ### One Assertion per Test
-    Each test should test one thing, and test is well.
+    Each test should test one thing, and test it well.

 - having more than one assert per test breaks the SRP